alan-turing-institute/scivision/docs/contributing.md

   }
 ```

 After you are done, create a pull request with the changes.
-A scivision maintainer will approve the addition, making it available to all scivision users.
+A Scivision maintainer will approve the addition, making it available to all Scivision users.

 #### Preparing a dataset for inclusion in the catalog

-In order to submit a dataset to the scivision catalog, you must first set up a GitHub repository containing important metadata as per the :ref:`data-repo-template`.
+In order to submit a dataset to the Scivision catalog, you must first set up a GitHub repository containing important metadata as per the :ref:`data-repo-template`.

-This will enable you load your dataset via the scivision API and run matching models from catalog on it.
+This will enable you load your dataset via the Scivision API and run matching models from catalog on it.

 #### Adding a new dataset to the catalog

 Once you have prepared a datasource for inclusion in the catalog, submit some details about it [here](https://sci.vision/#/new-datasource).
 You will need a GitHub account.
 Submitting this form will open a pull request on your behalf, that adds the datasource to the catalog.

-Once your submission is accepted, the dataset will become available to other users of scivision.
+Once your submission is accepted, the dataset will become available to other users of Scivision.

 ##### Manual steps

 This section describes how to add a catalog entry by hand.
 These steps are an alternative to using the form above.

-On a new branch of the scivision repository, add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry.
+On a new branch of the Scivision repository, add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry.
 After you are done, create a pull request with the changes.

-Fork the [scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add your dataset to the end of `datasources.json` (found in `scivision/src/scivision/catalog/data/`), with the following format, under `"entries"`.
+Fork the [Scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add your dataset to the end of `datasources.json` (found in `scivision/src/scivision/catalog/data/`), with the following format, under `"entries"`.

 ```
   {